China's Bohai Bay energy terminals on alert as sea ice slows ships

 Coal vessels in anchorage at China's Qinhuangdao Porthttps://tmsnrt.rs/3nlgGk5

-(Reporting by Muyu Xu in Beijing, Chen Aizhu and Jessica Jaganathan in Singapore; Editing by Florence Tan and Clarence Fernandez)
+(Reporting by Muyu Xu in Beijing, Chen Aizhu and Jessica Jaganathan in Singapore; Editing by Florence Tan, Clarence Fernandez and Edmund Blair)

 ((muyu.xu@thomsonreuters.com; +86 10 56692117;))